Leslie Coleman: Early life

 Leslie Coleman was born in Durham County, Ontario, Canada, on 16 June 1878 to Elizabeth Ann née Beer and Francis T. Coleman.
 He had three brothers and two sisters.
 The family appears to have moved between Toronto and Spokane, Washington, as Coleman went to the Arthur High School and Harbord Collegiate Institute after which Leslie became a primary school teacher (following his brother Norman Frank Coleman who became a President of Reed College while another brother Herbert was principal of Spokane High School).
 In 1900 he joined the University of Toronto and graduated in science with a Governor General's Gold medal in 1904.
 Coleman spent the summer of 1904 at the marine research stations at Malpeque and at Georgian Bay where he studied oyster cultivation.
+He also trained at the Bureau of Entomology in 1905.
 He received the Frederick Wyld Prize for English Essay in 1905.
 He moved to Germany for further study and obtained a doctorate from the University of Göttingen.
 Here he studied nitrification by soil bacteria.
 He trained in mycology under Heinrich Klebahn.
 From 1906, he worked at the Kaiser Wilhelm Institute for Agriculture and Forestry in Berlin for two years before he obtained a five-year appointment as Mycologist and Entomologist in the State of Mysore in India in 1908.